Find Affordable College Courses

 Graduate Certificates in Computer Systems Networking

 There are 22 colleges and univerities across the nation that offer a graduate certificate in networking.
-In recent years, the majority of the students getting degrees in this area were male, and 51 were from an underrepresented racial-ethnic group.
-Also, 1.9% of networking graduates were international students.
+This degree is more popular with male students, and about 47% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 5.8% of networking graduates were international students.

 Education Levels of Networking Majors

-In 2020-2021, 154 graduate certificates were awarded to networking majors.
+During the most recent year for which data is available, 172 people earned their graduate certificate in networking.
 This makes it the 96th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in networking at each degree level.